Pet registration deadline around the corner in Strathcona County - FortSaskOnline.com

 The system promotes healthy ownership and aids authorities in returning lost pets home, according to the county.

-Residents are required to notify Enforcement Services if they no longer have a previously registered pet.
+Residents are also required to notify Enforcement Services if they no longer have a previously registered dog.

 For payment locations and details, call 780-449-0170 or visit the county's dog licence page.